 4. Add users

-Want other members of your team to be able to view your Google Analytics account?
+Want other members of your team to view your Google Analytics account?
 All you'll need are their email addresses.
-Go to the User Management section, add them, and set permissions.
-You can limit users to reading and analyzing traffic, or give them admin-level access to do things like edit your settings.
+Click on the Admin tab in the left sidebar, choose an account and click on User Management.
+From here you can add new users and set permissions.
+For instance, you can limit users to reading and analyzing traffic or give them admin-level access to do things like edit your settings.
 Adding users also makes it easy to present reports and collaborate.